malpa222/portfolio/_pages/trends.md

 1. What kind of malware is on the rise right now?

-2. Do new APT actors use currently trending malware families?
+2. Do new APT actors use currently trending malware families? ## TODO

-3. How do cybersecurity companies protect businessess and organisations agains cyber-attacks?
+3. How do cybersecurity companies protect businessess and organisations agains cyber-attacks? ## TODO

 ## What kind of malware is on the rise right now?